thenexthub/Codira/docs/CompilerPerformance.md

 dependency-analysis and job-execution logic, between one compilation and another.

-It is usually also helpful to look at the `.swiftdeps` files generated by the driver.
+It is usually also helpful to look at the `.codedeps` files generated by the driver.
 These files contain the driver's summary-view of the dependencies between entities defined and referenced in each source file; it is from these files that the driver decides when a file "needs" to be rebuilt because it